-In January 2023, the core grant for the two-year period to March 2025 was announced at \pm 7.21m (\pm 6.5m with a further \pm 0.71m to support the development of wider STB and LTA capacity and capability) giving TfN funding certainty until the end of 2024/25.
+In February 2025, the core grant for 2025/26 was confirmed to continue at £7.21m (£6.5m with a further £0.71m to support the development of wider STB and LTA capacity and capability).
 We are continuing constructive dialogue with DfT on how we can enhance our funding and secure greater certainty of future funding to aid our business planning.